CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab31.md

 ## Lab Objectives

-In this lab, you'll perform the following tasks:

 - **Task 1:** Choose a model to start a project

 - **Task 2:** Test the model in the playground